 Dr. Marsh Tracy was a veterinarian running an animal study center in Africa.
 Helping him were his daughter Paula, American Jack Dane and Mike, a local.
-Also living with the Tracys--and ...
-See full summary »
+Also living with the Tracys, and ...

 Dr. Marsh Tracy was a veterinarian running an animal study center in Africa.
 Helping him were his daughter Paula, American Jack Dane and Mike, a local.
-Also living with the Tracys--and equally a part of the show's starring cast--were a crossed-eyed lion named Clarence and a chimp named Judy.Written by
+Also living with the Tracys, and equally a part of the show's starring cast, were a cross-eyed lion named Clarence, and a chimp named Judy.Written by

 Marg Baskin <firstname.lastname@example.org>

 1 of 2 people found this review helpful.